Global well-posedness for the cubic fractional NLS on the unit disk: Introduction

-Our goal in this paper is to prove the global well-posedness of \eqref{fNLS} with the regularity of the initial data below the energy space $H^{\alpha}$.
-Before we present our result, let us first view related works.
+Our goal in this paper is to prove the global well-posedness of \eqref{fNLS} with the regularity of the initial datum below the energy space $H^{\alpha}$.
+Before we present our result, let us first view related works in both NLS and FNLS settings.